sdsmnc221/basic-react-native-unity/README.md

 - [X] Upload then include downdload links for UnityExports.
 - [x] Working docs for Android.
 - [x] Workings docs for iOS.
-- [ ] Upload a fresh and preconfigured UnityProject.
+- [x] Upload a fresh UnityProject.
-- [ ] Docs for UnityProject & how to export and build the project on your own.
+- [ ] Docs for UnityProject & how to export and build the project on your own in:
+    - [x] Android.
+    - [ ] iOS.
 - [ ] Support for multiple Unity scenes. **Multiple Unity Views / Instances are impossible**, until further updates from Unity and asmadsen (if he decides not to drop his amazing package).
-- [ ] Make a branch and a how to build this from scratch.